“Wait, wasn’t retinol supposed to treat my acne?! Then why do I have more pimples than ever?!”

 Retinol CAN help clear up your acne.
 It just needs to make it worse first.

 Why retinol causes breakouts

-Did you know our skin renew itself about every 28 days?
-It naturally sheds old and dull dead cells, replacing them with fresher and smoother ones.
-It’s called natural exfoliation.
+Did you know your skin renew itself about every 28 days?
+It gets rid of old and damaged skin cells and replaces than with new, smoother cells.

 How to deal with retinol breakouts

 - Wait it out: the purging period rarely lasts more than a month.

 - Fight it: the best weapons are salicylic acid and benzoyl peroxide.

 Both salicylic acid and benzoyl peroxide exfoliate skin, getting rid of the dead cells that would otherwise end up in your pores and clog them up.

 That’s where the similarities ends.
 Here’s what they do differently: